 Community aspirations

 This site is very important to the local community being at the heart of Jericho and having a rich heritage.
-They consider that it has the potential to become a vibrant hub of activity for local people and visitors.
+The community consider that it has the potential to become a vibrant hub of activity for local people and visitors.
 They recognise that it is the only development opportunity in Jericho which could deliver a new community centre and a replacement boatyard and they would like to ensure that the site is developed with the right facilities.

 The community themselves have undertaken considerable consultation, background work and fundraising with an aim of acquiring and developing the site in the interests of the community.
 The Jericho Wharf Trust (JWT) is a community organisation set up for this purpose and has been co-ordinating activities.
 JWT comprises four partner organisations:

-Jericho Community Boatyard (JCBY);
+Jericho Community Boatyard Ltd (JCBY);

 Jericho Community Association (JCA);